 Conversation with Hernán Sen, CEO of Dandy

-(Collab lab) Dandy Studio was the agency that created “Atributos”, Telecentro’s smart shopper campaign.
+(Collab Lab) Dandy Studio was the agency that created “Atributos” or “Attributes”, Telecentro’s smart shopper campaign.
 It excels at communicating the company’s differential attributes in five spots.

 Hernán Sen, Dandy’s CEO, talks about this piece and the present and the future of the agency.

-How did you come up with the idea of making a a five-spot campaign?
-And how great it is to have a client willing to take the risk on these ideas.
+How did you come up with the idea of making a five-spot campaign?
+And how great it is to have a client willing to take the risk on these ideas?

 It’s all about data analysis.
 A year and a half ago, Tribu joined Telecentro’s communication team, a merger I deemed absolutely necessary.
-During this period of time we tested the different USPs in different audiences and learnt which are the assets customers value most in the company.
-This gave us a very deep level of understanding, so much so that we redefined the recent Triple Play of the company and installed these other differential attributes we know are the ones most valued by subscribers today.
-Also, we noticed that almost all the differentials were exclusive to Telecentro and that our main competitor did not offer them.
+During this period of time we tested the different USPs in different audiences and learned which are the assets customers value most in the company.
+This gave us a very deep level of understanding, so much so that we redefined the recent Triple Play of the company and installed these other differentiating attributes we know are the ones most valued by subscribers today.
+Also, we noticed that almost all the differentials were exclusive to Telecentro and that our main competitor didn’t offer them.
 That sparked the creative idea.
 We proposed to the client a main spot comprised of a new combo of services and four short 15-second spots.
 We were very clear about the fact that those four short spots were not going to be edits of the main spot.
 We wanted each of them to have their own protagonist, edition, and atmosphere.
-That’s how we achieved a multiplicity of targets while also keeping in mind the most representative for each attribute.
+That’s how we achieved targeting a multitude of audiences while also keeping in mind the most important aspects for each attribute.

 Data driven creativity and briefing.
 That’s a reality.
 Today many brands work that way.
 Now, this applies to digital strategies, but how does it work in traditional advertising?